person with bare legs working outdoors on a laptop

 Master Your Software, Stay Active Online, and Be Hyperpunctual

 When you work from home, you can't afford to be a novice at the software you're using, especially when it comes to programs related to your core job functions.
-Chances are, you at least log into either G Suite, Office 365, Office Standard — or any combination of these — every day.
+Chances are, you at least log into either Google Workspace, Office 365, Office Standard — or any combination of these — every day.
 Learn to use these tools to their highest potential.
 Working from home is all about maintaining your ability to collaborate effectively with folks in the office as well as other remote employees.

 In addition to productivity tools such as these, if your nonprofit uses a work management tool such as Asana or Wrike, be sure that you are comfortable performing all the tasks you need to do in the program.
 And if you're not, either ask a co-worker, take an online course, or watch educational videos on YouTube.
 While it's always important to be able to use software effectively at work, it becomes a sink-or-swim situation when you are on your own and rarely interacting with people in person.